John Francon Williams: Family

-On 8 July 1876, John married Barbara Balmain Dougall at St. Giles Church, Northampton.
+On 8 July 1876, John married Barbara Balmain Dougall at St Giles' Church, Northampton.
 The newlyweds first home was at Palmerston Road, Northampton.
 Over the succeeding years John and Barbara had five children: four sons; John Balmain, (b.
 1877, Northampton), Aeneas Francon Williams (b.
 1886, Liscard, Cheshire), David Dougal Williams (b.
 1888, Liscard), and George Stanley (b.
 14 April 1890, at Hope Place in the Georgian Quarter of Liverpool) – and one daughter; Margaret Mary Ann (b.
 1891, Liscard.)
 George was baptised on 25 May 1890.
-During this period the family moved house frequently and resided at Hope Place, Liverpool, and in Liscard at 2 Massey Park, Wallasey, Chester, to remain close to Liverpool, where John had begun a career as a journalist and as a subsequent editor on a local Liverpool newspaper.
+During this period the family moved house frequently, residing at Hope Place, Liverpool, and in Liscard at 2 Massey Park, Wallasey, Chester, to remain close to Liverpool, where John had begun a career as a journalist and subsequent editor on a local Liverpool newspaper.
 During the early 1880s, John's sister Mary and his brother Henry left the Williams' family home in Llanllechid.
 Only John's sister Grace, who now had a career as a dressmaker, remained living with her parents at the family home.
-In 1885, Grace married Welsh-born Robert William Williams (1861–1931) in Bethesda, North Wales, hence Grace and her future offspring retained the Williams surname.
+In 1885, Grace married Robert William Williams (1861–1931) in Bethesda, hence Grace and her future offspring retained the Williams surname.

 In 1891, John's father, mother and a brother died (most probably due to the influenza epidemic that spread across Wales and Northern England), and in December that same year John and Barbara's young daughter Margaret Mary Ann Williams died and was buried on 30 December at Massey Park.
 In late 1891, Grace and Robert and their two young children, Robert Henry (b.
 1886) and William John (b.
 1888), emigrated to the USA, arriving in New York in January 1892.
 The family settled in Granville, Washington, New York.

-Barbara Balmain Dougall was born in 1851 in Dunning, Perthshire, Scotland.
+Barbara Balmain Dougall was born in 1851 in Dunning, Perthshire.
 She was one of seven children (Aeneas, David, Margaret, Isabella, Ann, Mary, and Barbara) to John and Ann Dougall.
 John Dougall was a handloom weaver, and his wife Ann was a cotton winder.
 Though most of the Dougall children entered the weaving trade, Aeneas became a teacher.